Only an hour’s drive from Melbourne, Geelong is a fabulous waterside retreat where you can get away from the urban madness of the big city.

 To The Unknown Mariner by Cam Scale – This impressive artwork will take your breath away.
 Depicting the weathered face of an old man at sea it pays tribute to Geelong’s maritime history.
 It’s located on the side of the former Port of Geelong Authority in Brougham Street.

 Moi-Yo-Miller by Michael Cassar – Geelong girl Moi Yo Miller was a famously beautiful magician’s assistant in the 1930s.
-This marvellous mural sits on the corner of James St and Mimms Lane.
+This marvelous mural sits on the corner of James St and Mimms Lane.

 Union Street Mural – A designated community art space where colourful works of art are created by local artists.

-A visit here gives you the chance to learn about the World’s Oldest Living Culture through songlines, artworks and cultural artefacts.
+A visit here gives you the chance to learn about the World’s Oldest Living Culture through songlines, artworks, and cultural artifacts.

 Narana’s Art Gallery features work from both emerging and internationally acclaimed Aboriginal and Torres Strait artists.

-Have a wander around before popping into the cafe for a taste of some bush tucker.
+Have a wander around before popping into the cafe for a taste of some Aussie bush tucker.

 Educational programs are available for groups or you can explore on your own.